stefan-niculae/.well-known/index.md

 2. help you quickly recap previous labs
 3. give you a quick run-down in case you skipped a lab (hopefully not used very often)

 This page alone is not sufficient for the Declarative Programming class.
-You  should **not to skip** any labs, and **attend** the lectures.
+It is not a substitute for **solving** the given exercises or for **attending** the lectures.

 # Administrative issues